qmk/qmk_firmware/keyboards/keychron/q2/ansi_encoder/keymaps/mkillewald/readme.md

     - Base Layer: volume up, down Press: mute
     - Fn1 Layer:  zoom in, out Press: return to 100% zoom
     - Fn2 Layer:  LED brighness inc, dec Press: backlight toggle

 ## Known Issues

 1. Keychron factory reset (clear eeprom) Fn1+J+Z is not working
 2. Keychron LED test Fn1+Home+Right is not working

 It seems Keychron has not pushed the relavant code to the main QMK repo yet.
 I see the code is in Keychron's fork, and I may manually add that code here at some point.

 #### USE AT YOUR OWN RISK

 ## Changelog:

+v1.0.1  April 4, 2023
+- made requested changes by QMK reveiwers
+- removed optional .json file and baked my layout changes into the firmware

 v1.0.0  March 19, 2023
 - Carried over features from my Q1V2 keymap.